George Weyerhaeuser Sr., great-grandson of timber company founder and kidnapped as a child, dies at 95

 In 1967, Weyerhaeuser rolled out its high-yield forestry strategy — essentially, a continuous process of logging and regeneration that included replanting clear-cuts within a year of harvest; fertilizers and herbicides; thinning; and breeding more productive, faster-growing seedlings.

 By the 1990s, Weyerhaeuser operations in the Pacific Northwest were producing twice the timber volumes of their natural counterparts, according to a 1997 report by the World Resources Institute.
-Internally, high-yield forestry was referred to as a “Wall of Wood.”

 He was also heavily involved in the design of the company’s 425-acre corporate campus in Federal Way, which opened in 1971 to international acclaim as one of the first suburban headquarters.